harp-tech/protocol/DeviceInterface.md

 Bit mask values SHOULD be powers of two (or combinations thereof), since they represent individual flags that can be OR-ed together.

-> **Note:** Following the naming convention for Enums proposed by [Microsoft](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/enum), `BitMask` names SHOULD be plural (e.g. `DigitalOutputs`) since multiple values can be combined, and bit names SHOULD be singular (e.g. `DOPort0`) since they represent individual flags.
+> [!Note] Following the naming convention for Enums proposed by [Microsoft](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/enum), `BitMask` names SHOULD be plural (e.g. `DigitalOutputs`) since multiple values can be combined, and bit names SHOULD be singular (e.g. `DOPort0`) since they represent individual flags.

 ## Group Masks